 How do children develop the skills needed to develop optimism, resilience, self-efficacy, self-regulation, confidence, empathy, self-determination and positive relationships?
 We know that emotional intelligence is at least as important as IQ.
 People with higher social and emotional skills have been proven to function better in the world regardless of their academic intelligence.
 How do children learn about mindsets, and develop strategies to manage their emotions allowing them to flourish?

 Nurture My Potential offers development workshops in all these areas.
-When children learn about their brain, understand the growth mindset, believe that they can develop themselves and their abilities through effort and hard work, (rather than holding a fixed mindset, whereby they believe that they can't change what they've got!) understand their emotions and importantly learn tools and strategies to manage them, they have an opportunity to flourish.
+When teachers use the Mindful Journey to the Growth Mindset Programme with children, where they learn about their incredible brain, understand what growth mindset really means, gain an undersatnding of how they can develop themselves and their abilities through effort and hard work, understand their emotions and importantly learn tools and strategies to manage them, they have an opportunity to flourish.